christhegoalie/GW2_GoPathMaker/README.md

 - All other keys will be ignored

 ### Path Types
-- `mushroom` defines a bouncing musroom path from begining to landing location
+- `mushroom` defines a one-way bouncing musroom path from begining to landing location
+- `oneway` defines a path that can only be taken in 1 direction. (typically if it requires gliding/falling)
 ### Barrier Types
 - `downonly` defines a barrier you can decend from, but not climb. (used for steep cliffs)